urbanlutz/AIML24_RandomForestRangers/README.md

 As a first step, we set up the basis of the coding challenge with a simple ResNet12, initially focusing on data loading, data transforming, differentiating between train, validation and test loop, and implementing the submission.

+To run the code, we just need to run the python notebook.

 ### 2. Vision Transformer (ViT)
 In the next step, we took the basis of the ResNet12 code, exchanged the model and replaced it with a VisionTransformer.